temcocontrols/T3000Webview/doc/daily.md

 By ensuring that the WebSocket handshake request is correctly formatted, you can avoid common errors such as `Protocol(HttparseError(Version))` and establish a successful WebSocket connection using MFC `CAsyncSocket`.

+## Fix error

+The invalidcode (4) error in the context of WebSockets typically indicates that there was an issue with the WebSocket frame being sent.
+This error can occur for several reasons, such as improperly formatted WebSocket frames, issues with the handshake, or problems in the WebSocket protocol implementation.

+To help you debug and resolve this issue, here are a few steps to check and ensure your WebSocket client implemented using MFC CAsyncSocket is correctly handling the WebSocket protocol:

+1. Verify Handshake

+Ensure that the WebSocket handshake is completed successfully.
+The server should respond with an HTTP 101 Switching Protocols status code.
+Here is an example of a successful handshake response:

+HTTP/1.1 101 Switching Protocols
+Upgrade: websocket
+Connection: Upgrade
+Sec-WebSocket-Accept: [base64-encoded response]

+2. Frame Formatting

+WebSocket messages must be sent in a specific format.
+Ensure that your frames are correctly formatted according to the WebSocket protocol.
+Each frame has a specific structure, including an opcode, payload length, masking key (for client-to-server frames), and payload data.

+Here is a basic structure of a WebSocket frame:

+// WebSocket frame structure
+struct WebSocketFrame {
+    unsigned char fin_and_opcode; // 1 byte
+    unsigned char mask_and_payload_len; // 1 byte
+    unsigned char masking_key[4]; // 4 bytes (if masked)
+    unsigned char payload_data[]; // Variable length
+};

+Example Code

+Below is an example of how to create and send a WebSocket text frame in MFC CAsyncSocket:

+void CMySocket::SendWebSocketMessage(const CString& message) {
+    // Convert the message to UTF-8
+    std::string utf8Message = CT2A(message, CP_UTF8);

+    // Create WebSocket frame
+    std::vector<unsigned char> frame;

+    // FIN and opcode (0x81 for text frame) frame.push_back(0x81);

+    // Mask and payload length
+    size_t msgLen = utf8Message.size();
+    if (msgLen <= 125) {
+        frame.push_back(0x80 | static_cast<unsigned char>(msgLen));
+    } else if (msgLen <= 65535) {
+        frame.push_back(0x80 | 126);
+        frame.push_back((msgLen >> 8) & 0xFF);
+        frame.push_back(msgLen & 0xFF);
+    } else {
+        frame.push_back(0x80 | 127);
+        for (int i = 7; i >= 0; --i) {
+            frame.push_back((msgLen >> (8 * i)) & 0xFF);
+        }
+    }

+    // Masking key (randomly generated)
+    unsigned char maskingKey[4];
+    for (int i = 0; i < 4; ++i) {
+        maskingKey[i] = static_cast<unsigned char>(rand() % 256);
+    }
+    frame.insert(frame.end(), maskingKey, maskingKey + 4);

+    // Mask the payload data
+    for (size_t i = 0; i < msgLen; ++i) {
+        frame.push_back(utf8Message[i] ^ maskingKey[i % 4]);
+    }

+    // Send the frame
+    Send(frame.data(), frame.size());
+}

+void CMySocket::OnSend(int nErrorCode) {
+    // Check if there was an error if (nErrorCode != 0) {
+        AfxMessageBox(_T("Error sending WebSocket message."));
+        return;
+    }

+    // Code to handle successful send
+    // ...

+    CAsyncSocket::OnSend(nErrorCode);
+}

+3. Error Handling

+Ensure that you handle errors appropriately in your OnSend and OnReceive methods.
+Proper error handling can help you identify and resolve issues during the WebSocket communication.
+Conclusion

+    Verify that the WebSocket handshake is completed successfully.
+    Ensure that the WebSocket frames are correctly formatted according to the WebSocket protocol.
+    Implement appropriate error handling in your OnSend and OnReceive methods.

+By following these steps, you should be able to debug and resolve the invalidcode (4) error in your MFC CAsyncSocket WebSocket client.